David Blough: 2015

-2016 season
+2016

 Purdue's 2016 spring practice featured a quarterback battle between Blough and redshirt freshman Elijah Sindelar.
 After spring practice, press reports indicated that Blough was leading the competition.
 Blough and Sindelar were the starters in the April 16 spring game.
 Blough passed for 226 yards but was intercepted twice as his team was defeated 17–23.

 On August 22, 2016, Blough was named the starting quarterback.
 In the opening game, Blough led Purdue to a 45–24 victory over Eastern Kentucky.
 On Purdue's first drive, Blough found Tario Fuller on a screen pass for a 27-yard gain.
 For the game, he completed 25 of 43 passes for 245 yards with a touchdown pass and an interception while also running for two touchdowns.
 In his third start of the season on September 24 against Nevada, Blough completed 21 of 30 passes for 300 yards with two touchdown passes and one interception to rally Purdue to a 24–14 victory.
 On October 8, Blough's fourth quarter pass to Cameron Posey against Illinois set up a game-tying touchdown run by Richie Worship for Purdue first win against Illinois since the 2014 Boilermakers beat the 2014 Fighting Illini.
 After leading Purdue to a 3–2 start, Blough and Purdue lost to Iowa 49–35 on October 15, throwing a career high five touchdowns.
 The loss lead to head coach Darrell Hazell's dismissal.
 On November 5, Blough almost knocked off Minnesota on the road.
 He posted 4 touchdowns, but had 1 interception in the loss.
 Following the season, Blough was an honorable mention All-Big Ten selection by the coaches.

-2017 season
+2017

 Blough once again entered training camp in a quarterback battle, with his primary competition being redshirt sophomore Elijah Sindelar and redshirt freshman Jared Sparks.
 Blough was injured during Purdue's scrimmage on August 12, 2017, but was not expected to miss the season opener.
 Blough began the season opener against #16 Louisville Cardinals as the backup to Sindelar.
 Blough came in during the second quarter and sparked the struggling Purdue offense, leading two touchdown drives to give Purdue the lead and increase their lead.
 However, late in the third Blough was intercepted twice, one of which being a 61-yard touchdown for Louisville.
 Blough returned to the bench for the rest of the game in favor of Sindelar.
 Blough finished the game with 175 passing yards.
 On September 8, Blough completed six of seven attempts in the first half for 174 yards and 2 touchdowns.
 He finished the game 11-for-13 passing for 235 yards and three scores.
 This would have been considered a perfect passer rating by NFL standards.